What is SMO? Social Media Optimization (SMO) is the process of optimizing your content and your business for social media.

 - Ad posts will also get posted on the days you determine

 Set your editorial and marketing teams up for success by creating this calendar.
-It will give them a checklist of sorts, so that they know exactly what’s going out and when.
-There are a lot of balls in the air at all times when it comes to social media, so structure will turn it into a more enjoyable process.
+It will give them a checklist of sorts so that they know exactly what’s going out and when.
+There are a lot of balls in the air at all times when it comes to social media, so the structure will turn it into a more enjoyable process.
 One where your editors and marketers look forward to creating social posts that get clicked, rather than just trying to get social off their plate while they attend to other duties.

 In fact, set your team up for success by following this entire list in order.
 Social media optimization gets a bad rap for being easy, which is a joke to anyone who has ever done it.
 It’s only easy if you’re doing it wrong.
 Do it right instead.